jrford32/Networking-Concepts/README.md

 </p>
 <p>
-On your host machine, go back to Azure and search 'Network Security Groups' and look for security settings for VM2.
+On your host machine, go back to Azure and search 'Network Security Groups', and look for security settings for VM2.
 Go to the 'Inbound security rules' on the left side panel and you will see the current security rules for VM2 traffic.
 Click 'Add' and select ICMP for the protocol and Deny for your action.
 Save your new rule and go back to your virtual machine to view the current traffic.
 Your non-stop ping from earlier should be displaying 'Request timed out' and your Wireshark traffic should be unable to find a response as well.
-This is because we have block all ICMP traffic on the network.
-Clear your command line (Ctrl + C) and we will move on to being ssh (Secure Shell) traffic.
+This is because we have blocked all ICMP traffic on the network.
+Clear your command line (Ctrl + C) and we will move on to SSH (Secure Shell) traffic.
 </p>
 <br />